richardschoen/QshOni/README.md

 **Overview** - This CL command is a convenience command that can be used to run an SQL data selection query and create an outfile of resulting data.

 **SQL** - Enter an SQL SELECT statement to query some specific data.

+**PARMS** - SQL placeholder parameter names.
+Enter up to 30 parameter placeholder values you want to replace dynamiclly in your SQL statements at runtime.
+These are not required if you don't want to dynamic parameter replacement.

+Ex: ```@@LIB``` for library or ```@@FILE``` for file.

+**PARMVALS** - SQL parameter replacement values.
+Enter up to 30 replacement values you want to replace dynamiclly in your SQL statements at runtime.
+These values correspond with each placeholder value you set in the list of PARMS.
+These are not required if you don't want to dynamic parameter replacement.

+Ex: ```QIWS``` for library or ```QCUSTCDT``` for file.

 **OUTFILE** - This is the output file/table where data gets selected in to via an SQL query.
 The table will get automatically created as a result of the query if it doesn't exist.

 **EMPTYERROR** - This parameter determines whether a CPF9898 escape message is thrown if no records were selected by the query. *YES - Throw an escape message if no records. *NO - Don't throw an error if no records selected.
 Default - *YES

+**NAMING** - This parameter determines whether SQL format your queries are using. *SYS or *SQL.

 **PROMPT** - This parameter will interactively prompt the RUNSQL statement if desired.
 Only use this parameter in an interactive 5250 session. *YES - Prompt for RUNSQL command. *NO - Do not prompt for RUNSQL.
 Default - *NO

+**CRTIDCOL** - This parameter will allow adding of a unique identity column to your outfile table after it's created.
+Specify *YES to add a unique identifier to your table.
+Default is *NO.

+**IDCOLNAME** - This parameter will allow naming of the new identify column if one is added.
+Default is ```RECID```.

 Note: The following data areas are auto-created in the current job library QTEMP to track resulting query info.
 You can retreive a resulting record count or the name of the outfile to check for existence in case it didn't get created for some reason such as query failure.
 ```
 SQLQRYCNT - Query result record count.
 SQLQRYFIL - Output file created by the query.